logzio/logz-docs/_source/user-guide/mapping-and-parsing/sawmill-parsing.md

   - yberlinger
 ---

+## Customize your log parsing with the Logz.io Data parsing editor

 Create your own parsing rule pipelines for logs that are being ingested to your Logz.io account.
 Once validated on your end and on ours, your rule pipelines will be applied to your Logz.io account to transform your logs.

 <!-- info-box-start:info -->